Katikistan/Notes/DR.md

 - Blocks are collections of rows with a header, footer, and optional payload (sometimes blocks must have payload meaning they must be bigger than 8, which is the size of a block with only a header and footer).
 - The heap grows from bottom up.
 - Block sizes must be multiples of 8.
+- When one block ends the next block the next starts.
+By finding header of one block you also know the next row will be Header of next block.
 ![[Pasted image 20240113142357.png|500]]
 **2. Analyzing Header and Footer Bits:**
 - Bit 0 in the header/footer indicates block usage (1 for allocated, 0 for free).